apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# Native model quantization with MKL-DNN backend
+# Quantize with MKL-DNN backend

 This document is to introduce how to quantize the customer models from FP32 to INT8 with Apache/MXNet toolkit and APIs under Intel CPU.